jbhicks/jbhicks.dev/README.md

 Home for my weird side projects and maybe a resume some day.

 run:
-Prerequisites are wgo and browser-sync:
+Prerequisites are air and browser-sync:

 ``` bash